EricWilbanks/faseAlign/docs/aligning.rst

 	faseAlign -w input.wav -t transcript.TextGrid -m dict.local

-Speaker Tags for txt Transcriptions
+Speaker Tags for .txt Transcriptions
 +++++++++++++++++++++++++++++++++++

 Recall that .txt transcriptions have speaker tags in between braces (e.g., {Julia}, {S10}).
 To use these speaker tags, you have to use the `-g` flag: